The Great Escape (Blur album): Songs

-"Mr. Robinson's Quango" was the first song recorded for the album, whilst "It Could Be You" was the last, in May 1995.
+"Mr. Robinson's Quango" was the first song recorded for the album and "It Could Be You" was the last, in May 1995.
 The title of the latter was taken from the original advertising slogan of the United Kingdom's multimillion-pound-prize National Lottery, which had drawn much public interest after its inception the previous year.

-"Yuko and Hiro" was originally titled "Japanese Workers", whilst "The Universal" was first attempted during the Parklife sessions as a ska number.
+"Yuko and Hiro" was originally titled "Japanese Workers", and "The Universal" was first attempted during the Parklife sessions as a ska number.
 During the making of The Great Escape the song was resurrected by James, who notes in his autobiography, Bit of a Blur, that the band had almost given up on getting it to work when Albarn came up with the string section.

 One song on the album, "Ernold Same", features then-MP Ken Livingstone.
 He is credited in the sleevenotes as "The Right-On" Ken Livingstone.
 Producer Stephen Street commented, "It was my idea to get him in because I’m not a huge fan of his.
 We needed somebody with a really nasal, boring voice doing the commentary and I suggested him.
 He came in thinking he was the bee’s knees and we were fans – we weren’t at all!
 (Laughs) I couldn’t stand him and my preconceptions were confirmed when he insulted the pastel jumper I was wearing that day!
 But his voice suited the song."

 As with Blur's previous two albums, the liner notes also contain guitar chords for each of the songs along with the lyrics.